fobnail/docs/docs/debugging.md

 # Debugging nRF52840 dongle

 It is possible to debug the nRF82540 dongle wit ha JLink debugger.
-The dongle contains an unpopulated JLink header and a 10 pads for connecting the IDC tag probe.
+The dongle contains a depopulated JLink header and a 10 pads for connecting the ribbon needle connector or a straight ribbon.

 ## Prerequisites